venkataravuri/247.ai-assignment/README.md

 The LLM powered agents can control of the customer conversation, without having to transfer the interaction to a live agent, and the customer is able to complete their task with self-service without even being aware of the AI-agent collaboration happening.

-### Generative AI (LLM) Vs. Rule-based NLP/NLU
+### :brain: Generative AI (LLM) :robot: Vs. Rule-based NLP/NLU

 Traditional NLU ML models takes user input in text format and extract structured data (intents and entities) which helps and assistant to understand what the caller wants.
 The NLU pipelines rely on hand-crafted rules or predefined response templates, which limit their conversational scope, adaptability, and ability to generate diverse responses.
 Rule-based chatbots can feel robotic sometimes.

-Large Language Models (LLMs) have potential use beyond text generation, summarization, and code generation.
+:speech_balloon: Large Language Models (LLMs) have potential use beyond text generation, summarization, and code generation.
 LLMs are exhibiting logical reasoning capabilbies, if prompted well they can recognize caller's intent and generate contextually appropriate responses, and adapt to user inputs.

 They can,
 - Deliver personalized experiences at scale.